mobilecoinfoundation/mcips/text/0002-encrypted-memos.md

 	hkdf-sha512("mc-memo-okm",  tx_out_shared_secret_bytes).expand("", 48)
 ```

 Here okm means "output key material", see RFC5869 HKDF.
-(Specifically: The input key material to hkdf is the canonical bytes of the tx_out_shared_secret.
+(Specifically: The input key material to hkdf is the canonical bytes of the `tx_out_shared_secret`.
 The salt is the string “mc-memo-okm”.
 The info-string is empty, when expanding to a 48 byte secret with hkdf.)
+(SHA512 refers here to the 512-bit variant of SHA-2 hashing standard.)

 The first 32 bytes are interpreted as an AES key, and remaining 16 bytes as an AES nonce.